“Baking a cake or baking bread requires certain essential baking tools, a really good recipe, and a sophisticated sense of smell.” – Unknown

 After watching a couple of YouTube videos, I soon realized that my crusted Pyrex dish and oversized grilling spatula were not going to cut it.
 I needed some basic, but REAL baking tools.

 Baking is not like regular cooking.
 You can’t just open the fridge, dump leftovers into a pot, and add chicken broth (my version of soup).

 Baking relies on chemical reactions from precisely measured ingredients.
 That is why a good cookbook is definitely your most essential baking tool.

 I found a copy of Small Victories, by Julia Turshen and discovered that the ”Happy Wife, Happy Life Chocolate Cake” actually brought me great joy and should just have been named “Happy Life Chocolate Cake.”

-My second most-used resource for baking cookies was Coco and Chip.
+My second most-used resource for baking cookies was Blue Bowl Recipes.

 One of the key differences between baking and cooking is the need for precise measurements.
 When the recipe calls for one tablespoon of baking powder and two cups of flour, I turn to my King Arthur measuring cups and spoons that I purchased for myself after reviewing many different brands.

 King Arthur Measuring Utensils

 Made of stainless steel and clearly marked with the sizing on the handle, these two essential baking tools make it easy to mix quickly and accurately.
 The thing I love most about the spoons is the slim profile.
 The profile makes it easy to dip the measuring spoon into a jar or container and pull out what you need, scrape off the excess and not worry about making a mess.